 Best Places to Live in Boston:

 - Beacon Hill — This part of town is arguably one of the most beautiful neighborhoods with historical row houses and cobblestone streets that are illuminated with gas street lights.
 Expect to find both tourists and residents venturing around here.
-Average 2-bedroom rent: $3,000/month.
+Average two-bedroom rent: $3,000/month.

 - Back Bay — This city neighborhood has a reputation for being home to more affluent families and community members.
 Expect to pay a few hundred dollars more a month here than some other leading neighborhoods.
-Average 2-bedroom rent: $3,500/month.
+Average two-bedroom rent: $3,500/month.

 2. If you decide to rent, know your rights as a Boston tenant.

-Things to Know if Renting:
+Things to Know if Renting in Boston:

 - Because the housing market is competitive, it’s common to use real estate agents for rentals.
 But keep in mind that you’ll usually need to pay them a fee equal to one month’s rent, while at the same time paying your landlord your first and last month’s rent and a security deposit.